8090-inc/xrx-core/docs/content/tutorials/run_patient_intake_application.md

 This application provides an audio and visual experience for gathering information from a patient before they enter a doctor's office.
 As you talk, the screen fills in with the details you share, making reviewing your information easy in addition to verbal confirmation.

+> **Note:** For additional information and details about the Patient Intake application, please refer to the Patient Intake README file in the repository.

 ## Check Redis Integration